indeedeng/iwf/CONTRIBUTING.md

 ```

-## How to run server or integration test
+# How to run server or integration test

+## Prepare Cadence/Temporal environment
+iWF server depends on Cadence or Temporal.
+You need at least one to be ready for running with iWF .
+Or maybe both just for testing to ensure the code works for both Cadence and Temporal.

 ### Option 1: Run with our docker-compose file (Recommended)